What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 My 2013 Heartland Prowler has the WFCO WF-8900 Series in it which uses a 3 stage battery charger.

-You can’t choose the kind of battery on the charger but because it’s 3 stage it’s not going to damage the battery too much and I won’t bother changing the charger in it.
+You can’t choose the battery on the charger but because it’s 3 stage, it will not damage the battery too much and I won’t bother changing the charger in it.

 If you have an older RV, I recommend replacing the converter/charger.